Talamantez/claude-vscode/README.md

 ## Key Features

-* Ask Claude: Select any text and get instant AI assistance
+* Ask Claude: Select any text and right click to get instant AI assistance
 * Document Code: Automatically generate documentation for your code
 * Context-Aware: Include context by including text from previous responses.
 * Markdown Output: Responses are formatted in clean, readable Markdown